scrapinghub/web-poet/docs/advanced/page-params.rst

 Controlling Page Object behavior
 --------------------------------

-Let's try an example wherein :class:`~.Meta` is able to control how :ref:`advanced-requests` are being used.
-Specifically, we are going to use :class:`~.Meta` to control the number of paginations being made.
+Let's try an example wherein :class:`~.PageParams` is able to control how :ref:`advanced-requests` are being used.
+Specifically, we are going to use :class:`~.PageParams` to control the number of paginations being made.

 .. code-block:: python